JAFavela/CS-Class-Assignments/Data Structures - Text Document Analysis (Python)/README.md

 To test your program, I used a set of abstracts obtained from the scientiﬁc literature in neuroscience.
 The stop words are in the stop_words.txt file.

-**A hash table implememntation provided by Dr. Olac Fuentes was used for the purpose of this program.**
+**The implememntation of Hash Tables was provided by Dr. Olac Fuentes of The University of Texas at El Paso Computer Science Department.**